daphnitely/daphne-acting/index.md

   <img src="assets/images/tia.jpg" alt="Daphne on stage receiving TIA award" width="200" height="150">
 </div>

+- **UBC 2030 Competition** - Produced a [short pitch video](https://www.youtube.com/watch?v=iV4pgNac_4Q) for a sustainability competition at UBC and was selected as a winner amongst 40 entries.
 - **BC Tech Scholarship 2019** - Awarded to students who have a proven passion for technology and a desire to leave a mark in the tech sector.
 I was featured in a [press release](https://www.newswire.ca/news-releases/technology-impact-awards-celebrate-new-levels-of-growth-competitiveness-808333802.html), [magazine](https://biv.com/magazine/bc-tech-2019) and was invited to meet Prime Minister Justin Trudeau.
 - **IKB Women in Technology Scholarship 2019** - Awarded on the basis of academic achievement.
 [Tweeted](https://twitter.com/ubcprez/status/1202006272868069378) by UBC president Santa Ono.
 - **VISIER Service Award for Women in Computer Science 2019** - Awarded for community service and student leadership.
 - **UBC Grace Hopper Conference Scholarship 2018** - Attended the world's largest gathering of women in computing.
 - **1st Place, Lumohacks 2017** - 1st place out of 300 participants.
 Built VR scenarios to help patients tackle phobias with Unity and C#.
 - **Finalist, nwHacks 2018** - Finalist out of 800+ participants.
 Devised Android app around NFC functionality to reinvent museum experience.
 - **1st Place, International Genetically Engineered Machine 2015** - 1st place out of 36 teams.
 Genetically engineered E.coli to tackle chronic inflammation.
-I presented our project in front of 2,500+ participants.
+My team and I presented our project in front of 2,500+ participants.

-### Blog

-- [**"My Remote Summer Internship at Lyft"**](https://medium.com/swlh/my-remote-summer-internship-at-lyft-8aed1460b5a9) - I wrote a blogpost to share my thoughts and learnings from my summer internsip at Lyft.
-- [**"Making Nested Lists with Android Spannables in Kotlin"**](https://medium.com/swlh/making-nested-lists-with-android-spannables-in-kotlin-4ad00052912c) - This blog post received 2,900+ views and was published by The Startup, Medium's largest active publication followed by 631K+ people.
-The blog is a tutorial on how to make nested lists with Android Spannables, which I learned during my Shopify internship.
-I created a lean sample Android application to walk through a step-by-step approach to developers.
-- [**"Advice from Full-timers at Hootsuite to Co-ops"**](https://medium.com/hootsuite-engineering/https-medium-com-daphne-liu97-advice-from-full-timers-at-hootsuite-to-co-ops-cb998702486a) - During my Hootsuite internship, I interviewed the CEO, Vice President, Director, manager, and software engineers through coffee chats to share their advice to interns from their views and experiences.

 ### Education